Rapid-Application-Development-JS/Gesture/README.md

 # Gesture
 Gesture events are built on top of the W3C Pointer Events model.
 Use gesture events to help recognize and respond to more complex touch-based user interactions without having to capture and interpret individual pointer events yourself.

 This module resolves the issue of delay for click events in mobile browsers.
-A tap event will be fired immediately when user ups a finger.
+A tap event will be fired immediately when the user lifts the finger.

 [Example](http://rapid-application-development-js.github.io/Gesture/example)